vaultscanhq/vaultscan-community/README.md

 # 📢 DISCLAIMER

-> This is the **VaultScan – Community Edition (Prototype)** built for learning, personal branding, and open-source contribution.
+> This is the **VaultScan – Community Edition (v1.1)** built for public open-source contribution, personal learning, and DevOps community support.
 >
-> **Advanced Private Enterprise Version** is under development for future commercialization.
+> **VaultScan Pro and Enterprise Editions** are under private development for future commercial release.

-# vaultscan-prototype
+# vaultscan-community
-Privacy-first secret leak detection tool for DevOps and security teams.
-Built for scalable, offline-first scanning with future enterprise expansion plans.
+A privacy-first secret leak detection tool for DevOps, Cloud, and Security teams.
+Built for scalable, offline-first scanning, future-proofed for multi-cloud and enterprise environments.